 A Tailor Made Choir Tour to Santiago de Compostela is a once in a lifetime experience.
 It lets you combine experiencing a wonderful city with performing in a world known cathedral.
 To make it even better you can indulge in some fantastic food and explore the stunning Galician coastline.

 There’s nothing more inspiring for choirs than going on tour and performing in some of the world’s most famous venues.
 In this case a performance in the stunning cathedral of Santiago de Compostela.
-Here, we create an exceptional Tailor Made Choir Tour for you and don’t forget the leisure part of it either.
-So let’s start.

 Rather than walking the Camino de Santiago we recommend flying out there.
 We pick you up from the airport and drop you off at the hotel.
 After a quick check in, it’s time to get a feel for Santiago.
 Whether you want to explore on your own or have a guided tour is up to you.
 Either way you won’t be able to miss the glorious cathedral.
 Here you will perform the next evening.
 Hold your breath, it’s impressive.

-Santiago’s granite cathedral, a UNESCO world heritage is a magnificent site.
+Santiago’s granite cathedral, an UNESCO world heritage is a magnificent site.
 Bernard the Elder began the construction of the Romanesque Cathedral in 1075.
 Though it took a mere 136 year to completion in 1211 when it was consecrated by Alfonso IX.

 There’s much to this Spanish gem.
 As a major pilgrimage centre, Santiago has in fact numerous fine churches.
 Two of the loveliest are San Fiz with peg doll-style nativity figures and Santa Maria Salome featuring a heavily pregnant Madonna.

 Meander through Rua do Vilars, Rua Nova and Rua do Franco.